Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/EntryApi.md

 # **LastEntry**
 > AnchoredEntryResponse LastEntry (string context, string chainId)

 Get the last entry in the provided chain.

+Get the last entry in the provided chain.
 This is the most recent entry also called the chain head.
 Please note that the achorTimes will only contain the latest anchor time.
 Call getEntry to retrieve all times

 ### Example